ctlamb/Huckleberry_Germination_Dispersal_Experiment/README.md

 # Germination Conclusion

-Results suggest that A was much worse than all treatments (p\<0.001), C was better than D (p\<0.001), and B was better than D (p=0.05).
-One small difference from our previous approach is now we don’t have significant differences between B and C (p=0.47).
-Qualitatively B germinated more than C, but statistically we didn’t have the sample size/precision to resolve the difference.
+Results suggest that A was much worse than all treatments (p\<0.001), C was better than D (p\<0.005), and B was better than D (p=0.05).
+We did not detect a significant difference between B and C (p=0.24).
+Qualitatively B germinated more than C, and the effect size was actually larger than for C to D, but statistically we didn’t have the sample size/precision to resolve the difference between B and C.

 \#Task 2: Analyze dispersal potential using collar data and gut retention times

-\##load and clean telemetry data
+## load and clean telemetry data

 ``` r
 ev.grizz <- read.csv(here::here("data","EVcollar_Relocs_raw.csv"))